Paul-dH/Home-Assisant-Sensor-OvApi/README.md

 - [Petro](https://community.home-assistant.io/u/petro/summary) - For extensive help at coding the template.
 - [Robban](https://github.com/Kane610) - A lot of basic help with the Python code.
 - [Danito](https://github.com/danito/HA-Config/blob/master/custom_components/sensor/stib.py) - I started with his script, learned a lot of it)
+- [pippyn](https://github.com/pippyn) - Huge contributions and a lot of bugfixes, thanks mate!

+Above example wil only show the first upcomming departure, for more options please see: [Using the sensor](https://github.com/Paul-dH/Home-Assisant-Sensor-OvApi/blob/master/resources/using_the_sensor.md)